In a Nutshell

 Household Debt

 In Puerto Rico, household debt is influenced mainly by mortgage payments, credit card debt, and auto loans.
 Due to the economic changes after the pandemic, Puerto Rico has seen an increase in household debt.
-Household debt is the debt-to-income ratio of the family, considering how much more people spend than bring in.
-Puerto Rico’s debt-to-income ratio is almost 90%.
+Household debt considers the debt-to-income ratio of a household, calculating how much more people spend than they bring in.

 Bankruptcy